Keeping Control Of Unlimited Holidays

 There’s also legal requirements to consider around a minimum of 28 days’ holiday, which can be handled by companies keeping track of time taken off purely for that reason.
 “If someone hasn’t taken nearly enough days then we do given them a nudge in the right direction, says Matt.

-But although such a policy might not suit a company with a rigid 9-to-5 structure, Luke says, with the right elements in place, he believes unlimited holidays can be a boost to business: “You have to trust your employees and you have to have a culture where people won’t take the mickey, but that culture comes from the company itself.”
+such a policy might not suit a company with a rigid 9-to-5 structure, Luke says, with the right elements in place, he believes unlimited holidays can be a boost to business: “You have to trust your employees and you have to have a culture where people won’t take the mickey, but that culture comes from the company itself.”

 Matt agrees and says in order to get the best employees, companies need to adapt: “People want the flexibility to work where ever they want to, whenever they want to.
 So if you’re still in a place that needs to work from a single location, I think it’s really important to emulate what other companies are able to give in flexible working, but in a way that suits your business.”